-On April 10, 2019, we announced the completion of the acquisition of the TiO2 business of Cristal for \$1.675 billion of cash, subject to a working capital and noncurrent liability adjustment, plus 37,580,000 ordinary shares.
-At December 31, 2019, Cristal International Holdings B.V. (formerly known as Cristal Inorganic Chemical Netherlands Cooperatief W.A.), a wholly-owned subsidiary of Tasnee, continues to own 37,580,000 shares of Tronox, or a 26% ownership interest.
+On April 10, 2019, we announced the completion of the acquisition of the ${\rm TiO_2}$ business of Cristal for \$1.675 billion of cash, subject to a working capital and noncurrent liability adjustment, plus 37,580,000 ordinary shares.
+At December 31, 2020, Cristal International Holdings B.V. (formerly known as Cristal Inorganic Chemical Netherlands Cooperatief W.A.), a wholly-owned subsidiary of Tasnee, continues to own 37,580,000 shares of Tronox, or a 26% ownership interest.
 In February 2020, Tronox and Cristal resolved the working capital and noncurrent liability adjustment by agreeing that no payment was required by either party.

 On May 9, 2018, we entered into an Option Agreement with AMIC which is owned equally by Tasnee and Cristal.
-Under the terms of the Option Agreement, AMIC granted us an option (the "Option") to acquire 90% of a special purpose vehicle (the "SPV"), to which AMIC's ownership in a titanium slag smelter facility (the "Slagger") in The Jazan City for Primary and Downstream Industries in KSA will be contributed together with \$322 million of AMIC indebtedness (the "AMIC Debt").
-As of December 31, 2019, we have loaned \$89 million for capital expenditures and operational expenses to facilitate the start-up of the Slagger and we have recorded this loan payment and related interest of \$3 million within "Other long-term assets" on the Consolidated Balance Sheet at December 31, 2019.
-The Option did not have a significant impact on the financial statements as of or for the year ended December 31, 2019.
+Under the terms of the Option Agreement, AMIC granted us an option (the "Option") to acquire 90% of a special purpose vehicle (the "SPV") which will hold AMIC's ownership in a titanium slag smelter facility (the "Slagger") located in The Jazan City for Primary and Downstream Industries in KSA.